Individual hole details – With images courtesy of Golfpad, the free, phone-based golf rangefinder app

 Hole #10 is a medium length par 4, straight in front of the clubrooms.
 The hole curves around to the right and is also heavily treed on the right-hand side.
 Long hitters may run out of room on the left.

-Hole #11 is currently a temporary par 3 while we re-sprig the fairway.
-Usually it’s a slightly shorter par 4, again with (a lot of) trouble on the right and an overhanging tree in the middle of the fairway.
-Try to stay left.
+Hole 11 is a slightly shorter par 4, again with (a lot of) trouble on the right and an overhanging tree in the middle of the fairway.
+Try to stay left and don’t get stuck behind the big pine tree on the corner.

 Hole #12 is a very short par 3, over the creek to a back-to front-sloping green.
 The creek may be running, so steer clear.
 Again, overhanging trees make the line very narrow.